Build Strength, Stability and definition

 Sumo Squat Floor Touch

-This session develops explosive leg power and athleticism.
-You’ll warm up with dynamic drills, then move into jump squats and barbell squats to train speed and strength together.
-Kettlebell swings and deadlifts build hip drive, while calf raises and lunges add balance and stability.
-Perform lighter warm-up sets first and progress gradually to your working weight to stay safe while maximizing power output.
+This session develops explosive leg power and athletic ability.
+You'll warm up with dynamic exercises and then move on to jump squats and barbell squats to train speed and strength simultaneously.
+Kettlebell swings and deadlifts build hip power, while calf raises and lunges add balance and stability.
+First perform lighter warm-up sets and gradually increase the weight to your working weight to stay safe while maximizing power output.

 Butt Kicks